 Facebook Marketplace is full of junk, sponsors, and stores so I select, “Local pickup” to try and avoid some of that.
 I then type in a search word such as, “Sideboard” or “Console”.
 Not every seller knows what a piece is called so be sure to try a few that could possibly fit.
 Or just search newest listings to catch everything.
 “Dresser” often yields the most results with various pieces of furniture that has drawers.

 We are talking Facebook so guess what?
 There’s an algorithm.
 It helps in that if you look at a listing you will see more of that.
 But that has a flip side, too.
 You won’t be shown everything.
 So my advice . . .unless you love it, don’t click on the listing as it will effect your future searches.

 Look, let’s be honest.
 It’s mostly luck.
 But you can check often and be diligent.
 If you know the piece you have in mind, it allows you to eliminate most of the items you are seeing.
 Be patient.
 The right one will come along.
 And don’t forget about the power of paint.

-This was a Henredon dresser we found on Marketplace in our last home.
+This was a secondhand Henredon dresser in our last home.
 We sanded it and painted it Hale Navy and refreshed the original hardware with Rub n’ Buff.
 We still love this dresser.
 You can see more of that room here.